The Talented Mr. Ripley

 The Talented Mr. Ripley is a 1955 psychological thriller novel by Patricia Highsmith.
-This novel introduced the character of Tom Ripley, who returns in four subsequent novels.
-It has been adapted numerous times for screen, including Purple Noon (1960) starring Alain Delon and The Talented Mr. Ripley (1999) starring Matt Damon.
+The novel introduced the character of con man Tom Ripley, whom Highsmith wrote about in four subsequent books.
+Its numerous film and television adaptations include Purple Noon (1960), starring Alain Delon, The Talented Mr. Ripley (1999), starring Matt Damon, and the 2024 series Ripley, starring Andrew Scott.

 Plot

-Tom Ripley is a young man struggling to make a living in New York City by whatever means necessary, including a series of small-time confidence scams.
+Tom Ripley is a young man struggling to make a living in New York City by any and all means, including a series of small-time confidence scams.
 One day, he is approached by shipping magnate Herbert Greenleaf to travel to "Mongibello" (based on the resort town Positano), in Italy, to persuade Greenleaf's errant son, Dickie, to return to the United States and join the family business.
-Ripley agrees, exaggerating his friendship with Dickie, a half-remembered acquaintance, in order to gain the elder Greenleaf's trust.
+Ripley agrees, exaggerating his friendship with Dickie, a half-remembered acquaintance, to gain the elder Greenleaf's trust.

-Shortly after his arrival in Italy, Ripley meets Dickie and Dickie's girlfriend Marge Sherwood, and Dickie allows Tom Ripley to stay with him in his Italian home.
-As Ripley and Dickie spend more time together, Marge feels left out.
-However, soon after Ripley arrives, Freddie Miles, a school friend of Dickie's, visits Dickie's summer home.
-Tom begins to grow jealous of Freddie, and grows closer to Marge over their shared anguish in Dickie's shifting loyalty.
+Shortly after his arrival in Italy, Ripley contrives to meet Dickie and his friend, Marge Sherwood.
+Dickie allows Ripley to stay with him in his summer home.
+As the two men spend more time together, Marge feels left out.
+Soon after Ripley arrives, Freddie Miles, a school friend of Dickie's, visits the summer home.
+Ripley immediately dislikes Freddie.
+Dickie, concerned about Marge's feelings, becomes more attentive to her, and allows the relationship to become romantic.
+Ripley, nursing feelings of jealousy, dresses up in Dickie's clothing and practices his mannerisms.
+Dickie walks in on him and reacts with shock and confusion.

-Dickie becomes upset when he unexpectedly finds Ripley in his bedroom dressed up in his clothes and imitating his mannerisms.
-From this moment on, Ripley senses that Dickie has begun to tire of him, resenting his constant presence and growing personal dependence.
+Ripley senses that Dickie has begun to tire of him, resenting his constant presence and growing personal dependence.
 Ripley has indeed become obsessed with Dickie, which is further reinforced by his desire to imitate and maintain the wealthy lifestyle Dickie has afforded him.
 As a gesture to Ripley, Dickie agrees to travel with him on a short holiday to San Remo.
-Sensing that he is about to cut him loose, Ripley finally decides to murder Dickie and assume his identity.
-When the two set sail in a small rented boat, Ripley beats him to death with an oar, dumps his anchor-weighted body into the water, and scuttles the boat.
+Sensing that he is about to cut him loose, Ripley decides to murder Dickie and assume his identity.
+When the two set sail in a rented boat, Ripley beats him to death with an oar, dumps his anchor-weighted body into the water and scuttles the boat.